 From a focus on procedural generation (noted in the Reddit post that this does not mean each player’s world is randomly generated) in a way to create vast landscapes.
 The Creation Engine is also set to receive a huge upgrade.
 It’s one that hasn’t been seen since the jump between Morrowind and Oblivion.

-Unfortunately, Howard does state that Starfield is likely a ways off, and that the release date can be subject to delays.
+At the event, he stated that the release date can be subject to delays.
 A commenter on the previously mentioned Reddit post, however, fags343 noted and linked to an article from Rock Paper Shotgun back in 2014 that this was also the stance Howard took in regards to Fallout 4’s release.

 As well as this, it was indicated that NPCs will be much more integral to the stories.
 The previous small-sized cities and settlements of previous games will be a thing of the past, featuring expansive locations.
-For fans who are members of Xbox’s Game Pass, the upcoming game and TES:VI will also be available on there to you from Day One of release.
+For fans who are members of Xbox’s Game Pass, the upcoming game and TES:VI will also be available there to you from Day One of release.

 This is thanks to a $7.5 billion deal between Bethesda and Xbox, which was previously announced back in September 2020.
 The parent company ZeniMax was acquired, including all of the company’s publishing offices and studios across the globe.

-A leaked album folder arose on image sharing site Imgur.
+Earlier in the year, a leaked album folder arose on image sharing site Imgur.
 In it, two images were shared that showcased what could very well be Starfield.

 The first image shows an astronaut standing, looking towards what appears to be a building on some sort of metal supports with a logo that seems to read, “AB” on the side.

 The last image shown on the photo-hosting site shows a ship with tanks, a platform of some kind, and lots of fantastic detailing.
-These images are inline with Todd Howard’s recent interview with YouTube channel Develop:Brighton Conference, which in itself is a place where developers “come together to learn from one another and share experiences.”
+These images are in line with Todd Howard’s recent interview with YouTube channel Develop:Brighton Conference, which in itself is a place where developers “come together to learn from one another and share experiences.”

 So, there you have it.
 That’s everything we’ve heard and seen from Starfield so far.
 We’ll continue to update this story with any more official information and leaked details in the future.